janschill/cern-solid-code-investigation/report/evaluation-solid-implementations.md

 #### Difficulties

+TODO: Go through notes and find more lessons learned

 ##### Setting Up With Docker

 In the beginning, the thought of using Docker seemed tempting.
 Installing all dependencies in isolated environments gives the benefit of having all configurations as code.
 A Dockerfile holds all commands that are needed to set up an Nginx reverse proxy for example.